-While developing the first MozaicLabs product, eventrix.co, we wanted to use our full experience in agile, lean and software craftsmanship.
+While developing the first MozaicLabs product, eventrix.co, we wanted to use our full experience in agile, lean and software craft.
 Here’s a list of things we’ve adopted:

 - A kanban process to have a steady flow of features and to allow improvements